seokbinyoon96/seokbinyoon96.github.io/content/authors/admin/_index.md

     awarder: AIAA/IEEE Digital Avionics System Conference 2023
     summary: |
       <small>
-      As a coauthor, I contributed the paper titled <em>"Safety and Capacity Analysis Framework for Integrated UAM Operation in Airports"</em>, and we were horored with Best of the Session award at the <b>42<sup>nd</sup> IEEE/AIAA Digital Avionics Systems Conference (DASC 2023)</b> in Barcelona, Spain.
+      As a coauthor, I contributed to the paper titled <em>"Safety and Capacity Analysis Framework for Integrated UAM Operation in Airports"</em>, and we were horored with Best of the Session award at the <b>42<sup>nd</sup> IEEE/AIAA Digital Avionics Systems Conference (DASC 2023)</b> in Barcelona, Spain.

       </small>
   - title: <small> Brain Korea 21 Plus (BK21+) Research Scholarship </small>